illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/doc/source/contents/tutorial1.rst

 Each parameter group :class:`Dynapse1ParameterGroup <samna.dynapse1.
 Dynapse1ParameterGroup>` has 25 different parameters.
 A parameter :class:`Dynapse1Parameter <samna.dynapse1.Dynapse1Parameter>` has name, coarse value, and fine value.
-Below is recommended initial values of the parameters.
+Below are recommended initial values of the parameters.

 .. code-block::